codecop/Law-of-Demeter-Playground/src/main/java/kata/lisp/a20231125/Readme.md

 So this is a method centred rule and does not deal with classes at all.
 So it is possible (and done in the exercise) to pass the return value got from some method into a new method `M2` which is allowed to call methods on it.
 This feels like cheating but is aligned with the rules.
 Also it does not talk about fields.
 Am I allowed to access fields of a foreign instance?
 To be consistent I would say no.

+It is unclear what global instances are for static methods.
+Creation of new objects is allowed, so named constructors and factory functions are allowed.

+Stream and helper functions from `java.util.Arrays` and `java.util.stream.Collectors` cause LoD violations when we are strict.
+Need to use for loops.

 ### Object Form of Law of Demeter "LoD_O"

 A method `M` of an object `O` should invoke only the methods of the following kinds of objects: